magento/devdocs/src/_includes/upgrade/uct-error-reference.md

 ### Core code

-These errors are reported when some of the core project files are missing does not match the original.
+These warnings are reported when some of the core files are missing or do not match the original.

 {:.error-table}
 | Error code | Error description | Suggested action |